Getting started

 Is there a time limit per turn?

-Yes, 15 seconds maximum - after that the microphone is released automatically so no one can hold the floor forever.
+Yes, 15 seconds by default, but the room admin can change this limit (5-60 seconds) - after that the microphone is released automatically so no one can hold the floor forever.
 If you want to keep talking, just press the button again.

 What is the queue?